zabertech/zaber-examples/examples/gui_pyqt6/README.md

 ![screenshot.png](img/screenshot.png)

-## Dependencies
+## Dependencies / Software Requirements / Prerequisites

-- Python 3.10 or newer
+The script uses `pdm` to manage virtual environment and dependencies:

-- The script uses `venv` to manage virtual environment and dependencies.
+Instructions on how to install it can be found on the official `pdm` project page [here](https://github.com/pdm-project/pdm).

-- The dependencies are listed in the requirements.txt file.
+The dependencies are listed in `pyproject.toml`.

 ## Configuration